-Original antibodies specific to the influenza B NP (Cat. # 3IF18 and RIF17)
+Antibodies specific to influenza B NP (Cat.# 3IF18 and RIF17)

-MAbs (Cat. # 3IF18) raised against the purified influenza virus type B are highly specific to the influenza B NP, showing no cross-reactivity with the influenza A NP or other viral proteins tested.
+We provide several MAbs that are specific to influenza B NP.
+The MAb R2/3 (Cat.# RIF17) is produced in vitro.
+The antibodies were raised against the purified influenza virus type B. They are highly specific to influenza B nucleoprotein and they do not cross-react with influenza A NP or other viral proteins that were tested.
 The low detection limit of our MAbs enables the detection of the virus even in samples with a low influenza B titer.
-Furthermore, these MAbs are suitable for use in rapid influenza B assays.
-Recommendations for MAb pairs are provided in Table 3.
-These are selected for their ability to detect various influenza B strains and recombinant influenza B NP with equal specificity and high sensitivity.
-The strains tested include Influenza B/Leningrad/86/93, Influenza B/Tokyo/53/99 and Influenza B/Victoria/504/00.
+Furthermore, the MAbs can be utilized in rapid influenza B assays.
+Table 2 shows the epitope specificities of the MAbs and antibody pair recommendations are provided in Table 3.

+Table 2.
+Epitope specificities of MAbs that are specific to influenza B nucleoprotein.